SModelS/smodels.github.io/README.md

 ### Mailing lists:

-* For questions and comments, send an e-mail to: <smodels-users@lists.oeaw.ac.at>
+* For questions and comments, send an e-mail to: <smodels-users@lists.oeaw.ac.at>.
 * To receive updates and announcements, subscribe to [smodels-info](https://lists.oeaw.ac.at/mailman/listinfo/smodels-info).

 ------------------------------------------------------------------------

 ## If you use SModelS, please cite the following papers: